adotsch/datasets/taxi/README.md

 You can run the build script in parallel with the dl script, this way the HDB will be ready soon after you finished downloading.

+## Enumerations

+Some colums are enumeration by design, such as _vendor_name_, _rate_code_, _payment_type_.
+These columns have their own sym file, so the codes can be changed to proper names in the sym file when the HDB is built.

 ## Issues encountered

 All of the below issues are dealt with in the _build.q_ script.